FolkerKinzel/Strings/Reference.md

 * [Projektdokumentation (Deutsch) herunterladen](https://github.com/FolkerKinzel/Strings/blob/master/FolkerKinzel.Strings.Doku.de/Help/FolkerKinzel.Strings.Doku.de.chm)

 > IMPORTANT: On some systems, the content of the CHM file is blocked.
-Before extracting it, right click on the file, select Properties, and check the "Allow" checkbox - if it is present - in the lower right corner of the General tab in the Properties dialog.
+Before opening the file, right click on it, select Properties, and check the "Allow" checkbox - if it is present - in the lower right corner of the General tab in the Properties dialog.